 - Two out of three College Now students continue with the program through their senior year.

 - According to a recent survey, 92 percent of College Now students enroll in college after high school.

 Feedback from Students

-Since 2009, approximately 50 students have completed the College Now program at Point Park.
+Since 2009, more than 50 students have completed the College Now program at Point Park.
 Below is a sampling of the feedback received from students who completed the program.